 Elizabeth Losh, Duane A. & Virginia S. Dittman Professor of English & American Studies at William & Mary, was selected as a Fulbright Scholar for 2021-22.

-The Reves Center for International Studies has announced that Harvard Professor Daniel Ziblatt will deliver the 2022 George Tayloe Ross Address on International Peace.
+The Reves Center for International Studies and the William & Mary Democracy Initiative have announced that Harvard Professor Daniel Ziblatt will deliver the 2022 George Tayloe Ross Address on International Peace.

 As part of Homecoming & Reunion Weekend, W&M President Katherine A. Rowe hosted W&M Chancellor and former Secretary of Defense Robert M. Gates ’65, L.H.D. ’98 and former Navy SEAL Team 2 Commander Mike Hayes for a special conversation.